 Welcome to Costa Rica’s Osa Peninsula

-Join us for an Osa Penisula fishing or adventure vacation.
+Join us for the Costa Rica fishing or ecotour vacation of a lifetime.
 There is no other place where you will feel more connected to the natural world than when you’re on the Osa Peninsula, where the edge of Costa Rica’s largest coastal rainforest meets the Pacific; and, at its heart is Crocodile Bay Eco-Resort.
 From the moment you arrive, a once unattainable world of adventure will unfold before you like the calm and welcoming waters of the Golfo Dulce.

 - 2.5% of the world’s biodiversity is outside your front door

 - Costa Rica is 200 times smaller than the United States and the Osa constitutes a mere 3% of

 Crocodile Bay is easy to get to from anywhere in the Americas via San Jose Costa Rica International Airport (SJO).

 Adventure on Costa Rica’s Osa Peninsula – by Lonely Planet